bjoernsteinhagen/speckle-con-jupyter-workshop/README.md

-# 🔍 Advanced Speckle Data Analysis Workshop
+# 🔍 Jupyter Rising: Harnessing Notebooks for Speckle Data Mastery

 > Turn your model data into actionable insights! 🚀